aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/String.md

 Specify the optional post processing step to perform after obtaining the [flagstring](../../../Flags%20arrays/flagstring.md) text (this is case sensitive):

 * `clamp`: Before replacing the text of this command, Clamps the horizontal size of the [flagstring](../../../Flags%20arrays/flagstring.md) text if it is wider than `maxwidth` .
-* `true`: After the text replacement, reorganize the lines of the input string via [OrganiseLines](../../Related%20Systems/Automatic%20Line%20Breaks/OrganiseLines.md) just like in the SetText [life cycle > Setup](../../life%20cycle.md#setup)
+* `true`: After the text replacement, reorganize the lines of the input string via [OrganiseLines](../../Related%20Systems/Automatic%20Line%20Breaks/OrganiseLines.md) just like in the SetText [SetText Life Cycle > Setup](../../SetText%20Life%20Cycle.md#setup)

 Any other value of this parameter will be ignored and the behavior will be like (1).
 If the value is `clamp`, but no `maxwidth` is specified, an exception will be thrown.